Tickets & Reservations

 Do you have a coupon?

-Go here to reserve your date and arrival time; you will then pay the discounted ticket price at the PIN ticket desk in the Maliebaan Station.
+Please reserve your arrival time; you will then pay the discounted ticket price at the PIN ticket desk in the Maliebaan Station.

 Frequently asked questions